-Costruzioni Linee Ferroviarie S.p.A. has a defined benefit plan (FONDO TFR - Pension Fund) for its employees.
-A sum of \pounds 2.6 million (2019: \pounds 2.3 million) has been reserved on the company balance sheet for this.
-The pension provision in Italy has not been externally financed but must be financed by the company.
+Costruzioni Linee Ferroviarie S.p.A. provides its employees with a defined benefit plan, Fondo TFR - Pension Fund, for which an amount of $\leq 2.5$ million (2020: $\leq 2.6$ million) was reserved in the Company balance sheet.
+The pension provision in Italy is not financed externally and must be financed by the Company.